mirage/ocaml-cohttp/README.md

 ## Debugging

+You can activate some runtime debugging for the servers by setting `COHTTP_DEBUG` to any value different from `0` or `false`, and it will set a default debug-level logger on stdout.
-Conduit uses `Logs` for debugging output.
-This means that to enable debugging you need to add something on the following lines (courtesy of @dinosaure)
+Both Cohttp and Conduit use `Logs` for debugging output: this means that you can enable custom debugging in your software if needed by adding something like the following to your code (courtesy of @dinosaure)

 ```ocaml
 let reporter ppf =